justineuro/MGB-sols/README.md

 As this version of the manual has not been thoroughly proofread, it would be greatly appreciated if you can inform yours truly, through the `Issues` section of this repository or by email: [(justineuro@gmail.com)](mailto:justineuro@gmail.com), of any typographical errors that you spot (you may also send a `git pull` request for purposes related to this).
 Looking forward to collaborating with you, many thanks!

 ## Creating a PDF copy
-To create your own PDF copy, open the file `main.tex` in [TeXstudio](https://texstudio.org/) (or a similar software) then compile it.
+To create your own PDF copy, open the file `mgb-main.tex` in [TeXstudio](https://texstudio.org/) (or a similar software) then compile it.
 Alternatively, at the linux command line and under your local copy of `MGB-main` folder:
 ```bash
 pdflatex mgb-main.tex
 ```